The stochastic Klausmeier system and a stochastic Schauder-Tychonoff type theorem: Existence of a solution to the stochastic Klausmeier system

 \begin{definition} The system \eqref{eq:uIto}--\eqref{eq:vIto} is called \emph{pathwise unique} if, whenever $(u_i,v_i)$, $i=1,2$ are martingale solutions to the system \eqref{eq:uIto}--\eqref{eq:vIto} on a common stochastic basis $(\Omega, \CF,\BF,\PP,(W_1,W_2))$, such that $\PP(u_1(0)=u_2(0))=1$ and $\PP(v_1(0)=v_2(0))=1$, then

 \end{definition}

-The theorem of Yamada and Watanabe \cite{YW1} asserts that (weak) existence and pathwise uniqueness of the solution of a stochastic equation is equivalent to the existence of a unique strong solution.
+The theorem of Yamada and Watanabe \cite{YW1} asserts that (weak) existence and pathwise uniqueness of the solution to a stochastic equation is equivalent to the existence of a unique strong solution.
 Therefore, showing pathwise uniqueness is a fundamental step for obtaining the existence of a unique strong solution.
-Under certain additional conditions, as collected below, we are able to prove pathwise uniqueness. { \begin{hypo} Let $\delta_0\in(0,\frac 1 \gamma)$, and $ \rho\ge \frac d2-\frac 12$. \end{hypo}
+Under certain additional conditions, as collected below, we are able to prove pathwise uniqueness. { \begin{hypo}[Uniqueness] Let $\delta_0\in(0,\frac 1 \gamma)$, and $ \rho\ge \frac d2-\frac 12$. \end{hypo} \begin{remark} The condition $\delta_0>0$ implies that the Hypothesis \ref{Uniqueness} can only be satisfied if $d=1$. \end{remark}